JoannaKlosinska/joannaklosinska.github.io/_posts/2020-09-10-deploying-on-heroku.markdown

 categories: ruby
 ---
 If you create your own application, there will be a day when you would like to deploy it to production.
 It is a very good idea when you do it before finish your work - I didn't make so many application yet, but I had situations thats my application worked good locally and then it had problems in production.
 Deploying early and often allows us to catch any problems early during our development cycle.<br>
-I use <b>[Heroku][heroku]</b> - a platform which is built specifically for deploying Rails and other web applications.
+I use [Heroku][heroku] - a platform which is built specifically for deploying Rails and other web applications.
 Heroku makes this process very easy, as long as your source code is under version control with Git.<br>
 Heroku installation is also nothing difficult.
-First of all you have to of course sign up <b>[here]</b>.
+First of all you have to of course sign up [here].
 Next open a terminal on your computer and you can check firstly that your system has already the Heroku installed:
 {% highlight ruby %}
 $ heroku --version
 {% endhighlight %}